Do I stutter or Did I stutter?

 Predisposition

-That's not stuttering yet but the way our brain is wired and the way it's synchronized with our speech mechanism creates certain discrepancy - they don't quite match.
-To put it simplistically, our brain processes speech a little bit faster than it should and there is no easy way how to put them back, align them back together.
+This isn’t stuttering yet, but rather the way our brain is wired and how it synchronizes with our speech mechanism creates a certain discrepancy—they don’t quite match.
+To put it simply, our brain processes speech a little differently than it should, and there’s no easy way to align them back together.

 And yes, on top of that we have tons of physical muscle memory, the speech impediments themselves.
 The stuttering itself.
 And on top of that, of course, we have the anxiety, the hesitation, the anticipation, hiding stuttering, and general avoidance behaviors.
 But the basis of it, the foundation for this new state, for this new automated speaking pattern is at the brain level.

-And oftentimes we don't like recognizing this.
-We often say, "I have the fluent part of my speaking so everything is OK with me in general."
+And oftentimes we don’t like to recognize this.
+We often say, 'I have the fluent part of my speech, so everything is okay with me in general.'

-Well, to be honest, this is a bit of avoidance.
-We are running away from the fact that yes, we do have this predisposition.
-You and I are totally sane people so when the speech impediments happen they're happening not because we're just nervous or anxious, they're not coming out of the blue, they're coming out of this discrepancy that we have.
+Well, to be honest, this is a bit of an avoidance.
+We are running away from the fact that, yes, we do have this predisposition.
+You and I are sane people, so when speech impediments happen, they don’t occur just because we’re nervous or anxious.
+They don’t come out of the blue; they stem from the discrepancy we have.

 Neuroplasticity

-We also want to understand a little bit the concept of neuroplasticity, brain plasticity which means that in childhood our brain holds many options but then certain neural pathways become stronger due to our experiences that we have and the other neural pathways fade away.
+We also want to understand a little bit about the concept of neuroplasticity, or brain plasticity, which means that in childhood, our brains have many potential pathways.
+Over time, certain neural pathways become stronger due to our experiences, while others fade away.

 So we mostly focus on the speech impediments, the anxiety, we usually don't acknowledge, don't see the predisposition, the very ground, the insecurity in our fluent part of our speaking.